 Fastest Cities For Spectrum Internet Service

-If you are testing a Spectrum connection and getting results below 10 Mbps, try resetting your router and running the test again.
-In many cases, low Spectrum speeds are actually caused by modem or router issues, rather than the Internet connection itself.
+If you’re testing a Spectrum connection and getting results below 10 Mbps, try resetting your router and running the test again.
+In many cases, low Spectrum speeds are actually caused by modem or router issues, rather than the internet connection itself.

 Spectrum Internet® Speed Tiers